The Cromwell Las Vegas Hotel Review

 The Cromwell Las Vegas Overview

+Found on a plum locale in the heart of the Strip, The Cromwell is a 4-pearl boutique hotel with retro décor.
+While some guests may consider it small by Sin City’s standards, this Caesars-affiliated hotel won’t disappoint.
 There are some 188 elegant guest rooms and suites with a vintage appeal, plush furnishings, and most offering captivating Strip views.
 Guest reviews rave about the rooms’ top-of-the-line amenities and trendy décor, ranging from the large flat-screen TVs to the pillow-top mattresses.

 • Stylish, Parisian-inspired suites and rooms with great views and plush furnishings